Constrained Polynomial Zonotopes: Introduction

 \section{Introduction}

-Many applications like, e.g., controller synthesis, state estimation, and formal verification, are based on algorithms that compute with sets.
+Many applications like, e.g., controller synthesis, state estimation, and formal verification, are based on algorithms that compute with sets \cite{Scott2014,Combastel2015,Bravo2006,Asarin2006}.
 The performance of these algorithms therefore mainly depends on efficient set representations.
 Ideally, a set representation is not only closed under all relevant set operations, but can also compute these efficiently.
-We introduce \textit{constrained polynomial zonotopes}, a novel non-convex set representation that is closed under linear map, Minkowski sum, Cartesian product, convex hull, intersection, union, and quadratic as well as higher-order maps.
+We introduce constrained polynomial zonotopes, a novel non-convex set representation that is closed under linear map, Minkowski sum, Cartesian product, convex hull, intersection, union, and quadratic as well as higher-order maps.
 The computational complexity for these operations is at most polynomial in the representation size.
+Together with our efficient methods for representation size reduction, constrained polynomial zonotopes are well suited for many algorithms computing with sets.